Prince Alwaleed's release to reassure investors in global portfolio

 A 2013 Forbes magazine profile described his marble-filled, 420-room Riyadh palace, a private Boeing 747 equipped with a throne, and his 120-acre resort on the edge of the Saudi capital with five homes, five artificial lakes and a mini-Grand Canyon.

-Directly and indirectly through his investment firm Kingdom Holding, he holds a portfolio of stakes in companies such as Twitter, where he is believed to own nearly 5 percent, ride-hailing firm Lyft and French hotel operator Accor, where latest disclosures show him with 5.7 percent.
+Directly and indirectly through his investment firm Kingdom Holding (4280.SE), he holds a portfolio of stakes in companies such as Twitter (TWTR.N), where he is believed to own nearly 5 percent, ride-hailing firm Lyft and French hotel operator Accor (ACCP.PA), where latest disclosures show him with 5.7 percent.

 His web of hospitality and real estate investments includes the George V hotel in Paris, New York’s Plaza hotel and the Savoy hotel in London.
-Investments within Saudi Arabia include a 16.2 percent stake in lender Banque Saudi Fransi.
+Investments within Saudi Arabia include a 16.2 percent stake in lender Banque Saudi Fransi (1050.SE).

 The assets of Prince Alwaleed, who is in his early 60s, appeared at risk of seizure or liquidation when he was detained in November in a crackdown on corruption.
 A Saudi official said he was accused of money laundering, bribery and extortion.